Zi:Kill: Regrouping and final years: 1992–1994

 In January 1992, Zi:Kill announced they had resumed activity with new drummer Eby.
 As free agents they collaborated with Extasy Records on a history compilation album of songs from their indies albums, along with their newest single "Hero" and new songs "Crack Eye" and "Don't Ask Me!" especially for the record.
-Tomorrow... was released in 1992 and hit number 34 on the Oricon charts, a monumental success for an indies album.
+Tomorrow... was released in 1992 and hit number 34 on the Oricon charts, a success for an indies album.
 In retaliation, Toshiba EMI released its own Zi:Kill compilation album, Disgrace - The Best, two months later.

 In the Hole, a new album recorded that summer, was released by King Records on October 28, 1992.
 It hit the 8th position on the Oricon, with "Slow Down" as its lead single.
 After another national tour, they appeared at Extasy Records' Extasy Summit at the Osaka-jō Hall and Nippon Budokan, and had their own one-man performance at the Budokan on December 17, 1993.

 For the recording of 1993's Rocket, Zi:Kill went back to London.
 Ranking 5th on the Oricon, it marked their highest chart appearance.
 The single "Calling" was also a success, being used as "Tony's Theme" in the anime Fatal Fury 2: The New Battle.

 After a nationwide tour titled Flying Rocket 1993, they performed at the Nippon Budokan again on January 11, 1994.
-This was their last performance, as in May 1994 Zi:Kill disbanded.
+This ended up being their last performance, as Zi:Kill unceremoniously announced their disbandment in March 1994.
+Tusk reportedly consoled their fan club members by stating, "Zi:Kill was just a rock band."